hocptit/AI-Trading-aptos/README.md

-# Aptos SDK Project
+# Aptos  Project

-This project demonstrates how to use the Aptos SDK to interact with the Aptos blockchain.
-It includes examples of connecting to the blockchain, fetching account information, and more.
+Project use AI for trading coin auto

 ## Relationship to Aptos